exoscale/ex/README.md

 * Specify a `:type` key **always**

-* The type key should either be one of our base type or a descendant
+* The type key should either be one of our base type or a descendent.
+  Descendents should be avoided whenever possible.

 * If it's a rethrow or comes from another exception pass the original exception as `cause` (3rd arg of `ex-info`)